AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/customize-cif-components.md

 ## Author the Product Teaser {#author-product-teaser}

 The Product Teaser Component is extended throughout this tutorial.
-As a first step, add a new instance of the Product Teaser to the Home page to understand the baseline functionality.
+As a first step, add an instance of the Product Teaser to the Home page to understand the baseline functionality.

 1. Navigate to the **Home Page** of the site: [http://localhost:4502/editor.html/content/acme/us/en.html](http://localhost:4502/editor.html/content/acme/us/en.html)